-A variant of the Turkic language (of the same family) is also spoken in places like in Afghanistan, Turkmenistan (Turkmen), Azerbaijan (Azeri), China (Uyghur), Uzbekistan (Uzbek), Kazakhstan (Kazakh), and Kyrgyzstan (Kyrgyz).
+A variant of the Turkic language (of the same family) is also beneficial in places like Afghanistan, Turkmenistan (Turkmen), Azerbaijan (Azeri), China (Uyghur), Uzbekistan (Uzbek), Kazakhstan (Kazakh), and Kyrgyzstan (Kyrgyz).

-Let’s have a look at the various benefits.
+Let’s have a look at the various benefits associated with Turkish.

 1. Business & Investment Opportunity

-It’s fascinating history and stunning landscape has enough to impress anyone with.
+It’s a fascinating history, and the stunning landscape has enough to impress anyone.